 I suggested that the challenge should be accepted as below:

 The co-arbitrator is correct that having one office address, per se, does not constitute common interest.
 Also, I understand that this is a normal practice in Iran, as well as many other countries, that some attorneys rent different rooms of an office without having any connection, cooperation or common interest.
-Therefore, common address and office cannot be considered as a justifiable doubt as to the impartiality and independence of the arbitrator.
-But the co-arbitrator’s non-disclosure should be considered as a justifiable doubt, because it raises the question that why he would have concealed such recollection.
-Also, three years is not that long time ago that he could not reasonably remember the name of a counsel who was also working in the same address with him.
+Therefore, common address and office cannot be considered a justifiable doubt as to the impartiality and independence of the arbitrator.
+But the co-arbitrator’s non-disclosure should be considered a justifiable doubt, because it raises the question that why he would have concealed such recollection.
+Also, three years is not that long ago that he could not reasonably remember the name of a counsel who was also working at the same address as him.
 I, therefore, suggest that the challenge should be accepted.

 I believe in arbitration, if any tiny matter, which by itself does not have any importance and cannot be a ground for challenge, is being concealed or not disclosed, can turn into a justifiable doubt as to the impartiality of independence of arbitrator and accordingly a ground for challenge.